Nonye2K3/chia/Windows-Tips-and-Tricks.md

     ....
 ```

-After version 1.1.0 it appears the new location for the Chia daemon is
+In some instances it appears the Chia daemon is stored in the following directory.
+This may be either due to installing as Admin or after version 1.1.0 (to be determined).
+If you can't find the daemon above, try the path below.
 ```
     cd C:\ProgramData\yourUserName\chia-blockchain\app-1.1.0\resources\app.asar.unpacked\daemon\
 ```